dnsimple/dnsimple-support/content/articles/record-notes.markdown

 ## Viewing record notes in your audit history

-When you create, update or delete a record, and include a record note, the record note will be included together with the DNS record activity in your [audit history](/articles/activity-tracking).
+When you create, update, or delete a record, and add a record note, the note will be included with the DNS record activity in your [audit history](/articles/activity-tracking).

 ![Record note in audit history](/files/record-notes-activities.png)